-A new line of Edited Volumes has been approved and phased in Baywolf Press and the Lusophone Studies Association, during our October 2017 conference at Trent University.
-The move is designed to relieve scheduling pressures created by a high rate of submissions to the journal and by the simultaneous rise in the number of volumes for which publishing slots are being reserved by participating editors and/or conference organizers.
-The Edited Volumes series accommodates multiauthor works and collections of papers that cannot realistically be added as out-of-series extras to the standard two annual issues and that also clearly do not fit the PSR Monographs series.
-Items in the Edited Volumes series are assigned a regular ISBN number (from our reserved block), are produced as monographs, and are distributed in the same manner as monographs.
+A line of Edited Volumes was approved and phased in by Baywolf Press and the Lusophone Studies Association during our 2017 conference at Trent University.
+The move was designed to relieve scheduling pressures from a high rate of submissions to the journal and by the simultaneous rise in the number of volumes for which publishing slots are being reserved by participating editors and/or conference organizers.
+The Edited Volumes series accommodates multiauthor works and collections of papers that cannot be added as out-of-series extras to the standard two annual issues and that also clearly do not fit the PSR Monographs series.
+Items in the Edited Volumes series are assigned a regular ISBN number (from our reserved block).
+They are produced as monographs and are distributed in the same manner as monographs.